-32. Provident fund
+33. Provident fund

 The subsidiaries and its employees have jointly established provident funds in accordance with the Provident Fund Act B.E.
 2530.
 Both employees and the subsidiaries contribute to the fund monthly at rates of 3% to 10% of basic salary.
 The funds, which are managed by Thai Military Bank Public Company Limited and Tisco Asset Management Company Limited, will be paid to employees upon termination in accordance with the fund rules.
-During the year 2022, the subsidiaries recognised the contributions to the fund amounting to approximately Baht 10 million (2021: Baht 6 million) as expense.
+During the year 2023, the subsidiaries recognised the contributions to the fund amounting to approximately Baht 15 million (2022: Baht 10 million) as expense.

-33. Commitments and contingent liabilities
+34. Commitments and contingent liabilities

-33.1 Capital commitments
+34.1 Capital commitments

-As at 31 December 2022 and 2021, the Group had capital commitments as follows.
+a) As at 31 December 2023 and 2022, the Group had capital commitments as follows.